-A fantastic Garden Route & Lesotho Safari from Cape Town to Durban, South Africa.
+A fantastic Garden Route & Lesotho Tour from Cape Town to Durban, South Africa.

-Your affordable Camping Safari starts off with a cultural tour in Cape Town, before heading into the Cape Winelands to explore Stellenbosch and enjoy wine and cheese tasting.
-Then we travel into the Little Karoo to see the Cango Caves and visit an ostrich farm in Oudtshoorn.
+Your affordable Camping Safari heads to the Cape Whale Route via the scenic Cape Winelands, visiting Stony Point Nature Reserve, Betty's Bay and the whale-watching hotspot of Hermanus.
+Then we travel into the Little Karoo traversing rugged mountain passes en route to Oudtshoorn where we visit the impressive Cango Caves.
 Next, we drive along the Garden Route of South Africa, visiting seaside Plettenberg Bay, Nature's Valley and Tsitsikamma National Park.
 We then explore the malaria-free Addo Elephant National Park, before visiting the Valley of Desolation and the historic town of Graaff Reinet in the arid Karoo.

 Then it's off to the small mountainous kingdom of Lesotho for hiking and optional pony trekking, before visiting the beautiful Drakensberg Mountains in KwaZulu-Natal and finishing this scenic Budget Camping Safari in coastal Durban.